hafedEfheij/conference/README.md

 - **How can I see the project?**

-  - Just clone the repository as expained in the setup section, and open the index.html file in your preferred browser.
+  - Just clone the repository  from github as expained in the setup section, and open the index.html file in your preferred browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>